 SUNDAYS AT FLC

 8:00 A.M.
-WORSHIP: The 8:00 Service in the Sanctuary will be a spoken Service without congregational singing.
-Attendance at the Service is limited to 30 congregants who are to register in advance.
-We’ll celebrate Holy Communion, as usual, using both the chalice and individual cups.
+WORSHIP: The 8:00 Service in the Sanctuary is limited to those who register in advance.
+We’ll celebrate Holy Communion using individual cups until Palm Sunday, when both the chalice and individual cups will be used.

 9:30 A.M.
 BIBLE STUDY: Based on the recommendation that the Sanctuary be unoccupied between Services to allow the air to recirculate, Bible Study will be held in the undercroft.
 To accommodate up to ten people, the approximate number that have been attending throughout the summer, we’ve opened classroom walls to expand open space.
 To allow others who have difficulty negotiating the stairs to attend, a small number of seats will be used in the office where they can listen in on the computer or monitor.
 HEPA air filters will be used in the offices.
 Participation on Zoom will continue.

 11:00 A.M.
 WORSHIP: The Service is conducted with hymn-singing and chanted liturgy.
 Holy Communion is celebrated.
-30 pre-registered people may attend.
-This Service is livestreamed on our Facebook Live page at https://www.facebook.com/FLCBostonLCMS/live/.
+Worshipers may attend by pre-registration.
+We’ll celebrate Holy Communion using individual cups until Palm Sunday, when both the chalice and individual cups will be used.
+This Service is also livestreamed on our Facebook Live page at https://www.facebook.com/FLCBostonLCMS/live/.